 How to help new massage clients find you

-If you own your own massage practice, one of the challenges of keeping it going involves the need to periodically expand your client base.
+If you have your own massage practice, one of the challenges of keeping it going involves the need to periodically expand your client base.
 When your massage practice slips into a lull, and you find yourself wanting to reach out and find new clients, but you don’t have the money on hand to launch any sort of a big ad campaign, what do you do?
 Well, how about rather than spending the time and resources to go looking for new clients, you just connect with the clients who are looking for you?

 When most people are looking for a restaurant, a shop, or service, they look online.
 Search engines, like Google, Bing, and Yahoo offer up local business listings before the usual web results.
 These listings can include the location, phone number, the hours, links to reviews on sites like Yelp, and such.
 If you’ve been in business for a bit and your state business license is up to date, you’ll likely be able to see your listing just by searching.
 If your massage practice has a listing, but you’ve never done anything with it, you should see a link in there that says: “Claim this business.”
 Go ahead and click it.
 Once you have claimed your business, you’ll be able to be sure that the information shared with searchers is up-to-date and shows your practice in its best light.
 If you’d like to read up a bit on how business listings work with the search engines, Google, Bing, and Yahoo all offer easy step-by-step instructions.